Post 12: Legacy Work and the Five Senses

 Write reflections from your life or stories from multiple generations (a family memoir).

-Write an ethical will or legacy letter, which is an expression of what matters most to you such as personal values, hopes, and lessons learned.
+Write an ethical will or legacy letter, which is an expression of what matters most to you such as personal values, hopes, and lessons learned (read Post 90: A Legacy Letter Can Be a Treasure Trove).

 Common life review questions a person may consider while completing legacy work include the following: